ebruchez/public/Blog posts/2016-04-26 - Scala on Tessel 2.md

 [^specs]: Tessel 2 is fairly beefy compared to an Arduino board, for example: it features a 580 MHz CPU, built-in 802.11 b/g/n Wi-Fi, and 64 MB of RAM and 32 MB of Flash.
 You can add more storage via USB.

 [^typescript]: Scala.js facades are lot like [TypeScript declaration files](https://www.typescriptlang.org/docs/handbook/writing-declaration-files.html).

+[^ado]: There is one exception, which I had missed in an earlier version of this post, which is access to JavaScript arrays.
+If you only rely on dynamic calls, you have to cast to `js.Array[_]`, or use the `selectDynamic()` method.
+Here I chose the latter way.
+Things look nicer when you use facades.

 [^dynamic]: Under the hood, this is thanks to Scala's [`Dynamic`](http://www.scala-lang.org/files/archive/api/2.11.8/index.html#scala.Dynamic) support.